kudarukuni/SMR/README.md

 # SMR
-Solana Movie Reviwer for Some Backend scripting done for my SMR Using sea-food RUST Lang
+Solana Movie Reviwer System.
+Get some Solana Devnet Tokens and Leave Your favourite Movie review on the Solana Blockchain.